Laparoscopic gastric banding - discharge

 You had laparoscopic gastric banding surgery to help with weight loss.
 Your surgeon placed a band around the upper part of your stomach to separate it from the lower part.
 The upper part of your stomach is now a small pouch with a narrow opening that goes into the larger, lower part of your stomach.
 You also had an access port placed under the skin on your abdomen.

-The surgery was done using a camera placed in your belly.
-The camera is called a laparoscope.
+The surgery was done using a camera attached to a lighted tube placed in your belly.
+The lighted tube is called a laparoscope.
 This type of surgery is called laparoscopy.

 What to Expect at Home

-You may lose weight quickly over the first 3 to 6 months.
+You may lose weight over the first 3 to 6 months.
 During this time, you may experience:

 - Body aches